-At the board a player may have an electronic device (such as a mobile phone, tablet, smart watch, etc.) that can receive and/or transmit data only if the device is off (not just in airplane mode) and not in sight.
-The device must be out of sight and in something else (such as a jacket pocket, a pants pocket, a backpack, etc.).
+At the board a player may have an electronic device that can receive and/or transmit data (such as a mobile phone, tablet, smart watch, visual aide [such as Google Glasses], etc.) only if the device is off (not just in airplane mode), completely out of sight, and not readily accessible because it is contained in something else (such as a carrying case, jacket pocket, pants pocket, backpack, etc.).

 At the board a player may not have in or around the player’s ear a device that can receive and/or transmit data (such as headphones, earbuds, etc.)—unless it is a medically approved hearing aide.
 A player may have in or around the player’s ear a device to block out sound (such as earplugs); however, a device such as earmuffs is forbidden, because it would be too difficult and intrusive for a tournament director to determine whether it has been electronically modified.

 At the board a player may use only the following personal electronic-recording devices, because as of 2018.02.07 they are the only single-purpose personal electronic-recording devices created to serve exclusively and continuing to serve exclusively the purpose of electronic recording: